How to Plan Projects, Events, and Campaigns With Marketing Timelines

 Select your annual template and click Open with Google Sheets.

-The next template we’re going to walk you through how to use is your marketing and sales campaign timeline.
+The next template we’re going to walk you through is your marketing and sales campaign timeline.

-Once you have your list of events or holidays that your sales are going to be based on you can add them to your timeline on the left-hand side.
+Once you have your list of events or holidays, you can add them to your timeline on the left-hand side.

-As you continue to scroll down your template, you’ll notice there are sections labeled for different marketing promotional tactics.
+As you continue to scroll through your template, you’ll notice there are sections labeled for different marketing promotional tactics.

-These are there so you can indicate to your team what tactics you’ll be using to run the promotional campaigns that are attached to each sale.
+These are here so you can indicate to your team what tactics you’ll be using to run the promotional campaigns that are attached to each sale.
 Some common tactics are:

 In the case of this example, you can see that during the first two weeks of your winter sale you’ll be running an insert in the local newspapers.